CTable¶

 sample(n, *[, seed])Return a read-only view of n randomly chosen live rows.

-save(urlpath, *[, overwrite])Copy this (in-memory) table to disk at urlpath.
+save(urlpath, *[, overwrite])Persist this table to disk at urlpath.

 Return a JSON-compatible dict describing this table's schema.